parkji30/Socket-Server/README.md

 2) decreased printing rate
 3) Discovered that liveplotting and printing values continuously was eating up ram.
 Caused the computer to crash after 10 hours.
 	(about 2 GBS of ram gets used up after passing this for 22 hours).

-# TO DO
-# Finish and optimze implementing Live Plotting